Royal Scots: Football

 The football team of the 1st Battalion was a member of the Irish Football League for the 1899–1900 season, while deployed in Victoria Barracks, Belfast.

+The 2nd Battalion team won several competitions in the 1890s, including the Surrey Cup, Malta Cup, Secunderabad Cup, Harris Cup, and Bombay Rovers Cup.

 Uniform

 White facings on a red coat were worn until "royal blue" distinctions were adopted in the early 18th century.
 The Scottish thistle of St Andrew featured on belt-plates and other parts of the uniform.
 The standard red/scarlet and blue uniform of most line infantry regiments was retained until "Lowland" dress was adopted in 1881.
-For the RS this included a scarlet doublet, tartan trews and (from 1904) a dark blue Kilmarnock bonnet with diced band, scarlet toorie and black-cock feather.
-This continued as the regimental full dress until 1939, although worn only to a limited extent after 1914.
+For the Royal Scots this included a scarlet doublet, tartan trews and (from 1904) a dark blue Kilmarnock bonnet with diced band, scarlet toorie and black-cock feather.
+This continued as the regimental full dress uniform until 1939, although worn only to a limited extent after 1914.
 The No. 1 Dress worn during the final decades of the regiment's separate existence consisted of a dark blue bonnet with regimental dicing, dark blue doublet, and Hunting Stewart tartan trews.